 I’m a freelance writer and journalist in Mexico City.
 I cover topics related to human rights, migration, politics, gender and cities.

-My work has appeared in N+1, Vice, The Nation, The New Republic, Columbia Journalism Review, The Baffler, Pacific Standard, Bright, Literary Hub, Lenny Letter and The Guardian, among other outlets.
+My work has appeared in N+1, Vice, The Nation, The New Republic, Columbia Journalism Review, The Baffler, Foreign Policy, Al Jazeera, Deutsche Welle and The Guardian, among other outlets.
 I’ve had stories featured on Longreads and the Nieman Lab Daily Digest.
 In 2019, I received a scholarship for Hostile Environment and First Aid Training (HEFAT) from the 2Lives Steven Joel Sotloff Memorial Foundation.
 I’m also a member of Frontline Freelance Mexico.

 Before becoming a freelance journalist, I lived and worked with newly arrived asylum seekers in Mexico; before that, I graduated from the University of Pennsylvania with a degree in Urban Studies.